Top C# Interview Questions

 C#GenericsType Safety

 Generics allow defining classes, methods, or interfaces with a placeholder type, enabling type-safe, reusable code without casting.
+Example:

 class GenericList {